Cavcode/darksun/docs/tools.md

 ## Git

 In order to efficiently contribute to the Dark Sun project, you need a git client.
+Git is source control software which tracks changes to selected code and allows reversion, if necessary.
 Following are the steps to obtain, install and configure your git client.
-You can obtain this through the [git download page](https://git-scm.com/downloads).
-There are version for most common operating systems.
-For those on Windows, you will get a tool called Git Bash which is a version of PowerShell or command line utility.
+For those on Windows, you will get a tool called Git Bash which is a version of PowerShell or a command line utility.
 However, any command line utility or terminal can be used to accomplish the tasks required to setup Git.

 1. [Download](https://git-scm.com/downloads) and install git for your operating system.